March in Barcelona

 Grilled over an open flame, these sweet onions are peeled and dipped in rich romesco sauce, making for a delicious (and messy) experience.
 While you can find calçotades in Barcelona city centre, the best way to enjoy one is in the countryside (Valls, Sitges, or Castelldefels) where the tradition truly comes to life.

-Food festivals in Barcelona
+Food Festivals in Barcelona

 If there’s one thing Barcelona does well, it’s food.
 From rustic traditions like calçots to the sparkle of cava and the aperitif charm of vermut, the city’s gastronomy is endlessly exciting.
 A food festival is the ideal way to experience it all.
 We’ve rounded up the food-focused events in March so you can plan your tastings.

-March in Barcelona: Other Events
+March in Barcelona: Sport Events

-Marathon of Barcelona - Zurich Marató de Barcelona
+Marathon of Barcelona - Zurich Marató Barcelona

-Other things to do in Barcelona
+Other things to do in March

 Comments